MiemieMethod/inner-core-tutorial/official/Adapting mods for multiplayer.md

 The server side needs to handle different players, so the `Player` module is no longer relevant in a network game.
 It is replaced by the `PlayerActor` object, which allows you to create a temporary player interface.

 > *IMPORTANT!* The `PlayerActor` object is temporary and valid for 1 server tick, after that, if the player disconnects, using it may cause a crash.
-Therefore, every tick you need to create a new object.
-Besides
+Therefore, additionally, every tick you need to create a new object.

 ### Example